 On May 7, 2002, a majority of the qualified electors of the District authorized the issuance of indebtedness in an amount not to exceed \$32,944,452 at an interest rate not to exceed 12% per annum.
-Pursuant to the Service Plan, the District is permitted to issue bond indebtedness of up to \$16,000,000.
+Pursuant to the Service Plan, the District is permitted to issue bond indebtedness of up to \$22,082,922.

-NOTE 5: RELATED PARTIES
+NOTE 6: RELATED PARTIES

-The developers of the property which constitutes the District are VDW Properties, LLC, and VDW Retail, LLC.
-The members of the Board are employees, owners, or are otherwise associated with the developers and have disclosed any potential conflicts of interest in taking action on matters brought before the Board.
+The developers of the property which constitutes the District are VDW Properties, LLC, and VDW Retail, LLC., which are managed by McWhinney Real Estate, Inc. ("MRES").
+The members of the Board are employees of MRES, and may be otherwise associated with the developers and have disclosed any potential conflicts of interest in taking action on matters brought before the Board.

-NOTE 6: RISK MANAGEMENT
+NOTE 7: RISK MANAGEMENT